akeneo/pim-api-docs/content/guides/erp-connection/step4-how-to-build-your-app.md

 ## Follow the guide!

-We have a ["complete guide"](https://api.akeneo.com/apps/introduction.html) to understand how an App interact with Akeneo PIM.
+We have a ["complete guide"](https://api.akeneo.com/apps/introduction.html) to understand how to build an App.

 ## Use our API